The Benefits And Bright Side Of Soybean Oil

 Image: Shutterstock

-Soybean oil is rich in linoleic acid, isoflavones, antioxidants, and vitamins that protect and nourish your skin.
+You may also use soybean oil for the skin.
+The oil is rich in linoleic acid, isoflavones, antioxidants, and vitamins that protect and nourish your skin.

-Applying soybean oil or gels and lotions containing soybean oil derivatives can protect your skin from UVB rays and free radical-induced inflammation and reduce the transepidermal water lossi XIt refers to the process where the water passes through the different skin layers and eventually evaporates from its surface.
+Applying soybean oil or gels and lotions containing soybean oil derivatives can protect your skin from UVB rays and free radical-induced inflammation and reduce the transepidermal water lossi It refers to the process where the water passes through the different skin layers and eventually evaporates from its surface.
 (TEWL) on the skin, promoting skin barrier recovery (2), (3).

 Black soybean oil is rich in antioxidants like anthocyanins and isoflavones that prevent skin aging in post-menopausal women.
 The isoflavones are phytoestrogens and exhibit human estrogen-like activity.